Ed Storm: Early life

 Storm was born on October 2, 1907, in Salinas, California.
 His brothers Leo and Connie both also played professional football, the latter captaining the Santa Clara Broncos football team.
 Ed grew up playing football and was also an amateur boxer.
 He attended Salinas High School where he played football in the backfield, with the Oakland Tribune calling him a "youthful giant who seldom failed to gain through the line."
 He and his brother Leo were described as the "outstanding players" for the 1926 season, and Storm graduated in 1927.

 In 1927, Storm played for the Salinas Athletic Club football team.
 He then played for the San Francisco Young Men's Institute (YMI) football team in 1928, being one of their top runners.
 That season, the YMI football team played against the Pop Warner-led Stanford Cardinal.
 In the final seconds of a scoreless tie, Storm, playing safety, intercepted a pass from Stanford and ran it back 97 yards for a game-winning touchdown.
 He also kicked the extra point, prompting a writer for The Oakland Post Enquirer to gush, "I doubt very much if Mr. Red Grange could have climaxed a football show more fittingly than did Eddie Storm."
 Storm also played baseball locally for a Castroville team.

 College career

 Storm enrolled at Santa Clara University in 1929, although he was ineligible to play for its Broncos football team that year.
 He made the varsity football team in 1930, and after impressing against California in the second game of the season, was named Santa Clara's starting quarterback for the Broncos' game against Stanford.
 Weighing 190 lb, Storm was also used as a halfback and punter in addition to quarterback.
 He was later shifted to be the starting right halfback at the start of November.
 Described as a "triple threat man of high caliber," he helped the Broncos compile a record of 5–3–1 during the 1930 season.
-In addition to football, Storm pitched and played first baseman for the Santa Clare baseball team.
+In addition to football, Storm pitched and played first base for the Santa Clara baseball team.
 He was declared ineligible for the 1931 season due to academic issues.